 Fair Housing for Families with Children

 When people are denied housing, mortgages, or insurance because they have kids, it’s not just a personal insult.
 It also makes our neighborhoods less diverse and welcoming, and it can force families into housing that may not meet their needs.
-The Fair Housing Act and other laws protect people from discrimination in housing based on race, color, religion, sex, national origin, familial status, and disability.
+The Fair Housing Act and other laws protect people from discrimination in housing based on race, color, religion, sex (including sexual orientation, gender identity), national origin, familial status, and disability.
 Discrimination is illegal in all housing transactions, including rental, sales, lending, and insurance.

 Familial status includes foster families, grandparents raising children, pregnant women, persons in the process of securing legal custody, and other familial situations involving one or more individuals under age 18.
 This includes those who live with a parent or other person with legal custody, as well as the designee of a parent or other person with custody, provided there is written permission.

 - Refusal to rent or sell to a family because of the presence of children under age 18 or pregnancy

 - Denying families or children access to recreational facilities